ramiyappan/X-Gear/README.md

   ```

   This trains X-Gear with mT5-base + copy mechanisim for ACE-05 English.
 The model will be saved in `./output/`.
-  You can modify the arguments in the config file or replace the config file with other files in `./config/`.
+  You can modify the arguments in the config file.

 ### Evaluating